Ourang Medan: Story

 A radio operator aboard the troubled vessel is reported to have sent the following message in Morse code: "S.O.S. from Ourang Medan * * * We float.
 All officers including the captain, dead in chartroom and on the bridge.
 Probably whole of crew dead * * *."
 After a few more incoherent dots and dashes, the words "I die." were received.
 No further communications were received.
-When the Silver Star crew eventually located and boarded the apparently undamaged Ourang Medan in an attempt at a rescue, the ship was found littered with corpses (including the carcass of a dog) everywhere, with the dead bodies found sprawled on their backs, the frozen (and allegedly badly-frightened) faces of the deceased upturned to the sun above with mouths gaping open and eyes staring straight ahead, with the corpses resembling horrible caricatures.
+When the Silver Star crew eventually located and boarded the apparently undamaged Ourang Medan in an attempt at rescue, the ship was found littered with corpses (including the carcass of a dog), with the dead bodies found sprawled on their backs, the frozen (and allegedly badly-frightened) faces of the deceased upturned to the sun above with mouths gaping open and eyes staring straight ahead, with the corpses resembling horrible caricatures.
 No survivors were located and no visible signs of injuries on the dead bodies were observed.
-Just as the ship was to be prepared for a tow by the Silver Star to a nearby port, a fire then suddenly broke out in the ship's No. 4 cargo-hold, forcing the boarding party to hastily evacuate the doomed Dutch freighter, thus preventing any further investigations to be carried out.
+Just as the ship was to be prepared for a tow by the Silver Star to a nearby port, a fire then suddenly broke out in the ship's No. 4 cargo-hold, forcing the boarding party to hastily evacuate the doomed Dutch freighter, thus preventing any further investigations from being carried out.
 Soon after, the Ourang Medan was witnessed exploding before finally sinking.

 Some versions of the story attribute further details to the sole survivor, an unnamed German, of the Ourang Medan crew, who swam to safety, and was subsequently found by an Italian missionary and natives on Taongi Atoll in the Marshall Islands.
 The man, before perishing, tells the missionary that the ship was carrying a badly stowed cargo of oil of vitriol, and that most of the crew perished because of the poisonous fumes escaping from broken containers.
 According to the story, the Ourang Medan was sailing from an unnamed small Chinese port to Costa Rica, and deliberately avoided the authorities.

 Hypotheses

 Unsecured hazardous materials cargo

 Bainton and others hypothesize that Ourang Medan might have been involved in smuggling operations of chemical substances such as a combination of potassium cyanide and nitroglycerin or even wartime stocks of nerve agents.
-According to these theories, sea water would have entered the ship's hold, reacting with the cargo to release toxic gases, which then caused the crew to succumb to asphyxia and/or poisoning.
+According to these theories, sea water would have entered the ship's hold, reacting with the cargo to release toxic gases, which then caused the crew to succumb to asphyxia or poisoning.
 Later, the sea water would have reacted with the nitroglycerin, causing the reported fire and explosion.

-Another theory is that the ship was transporting nerve gas which the Japanese military had been storing in China during the war, and which was handed over to the U.S. military at the end of the war.
+Another theory is that the ship was transporting tabun, a nerve gas which the Japanese military had been storing in China during the war, and which was handed over to the U.S. military at the end of the war.
 No U.S. ship could transport it as it would leave a paper trail.
 It was therefore loaded onto a non-registered ship for transport to the U.S. or an island in the Pacific.